Requirements for a student visa in Germany

 3. Admission and language skills

 University admission is not only a formal requirement for a visa, but also a proof of quality.
 Universities often also test the language skills of international applicants.
-This test is usually conducted by the university itself, so additional proof of language skills is only required from the embassy if no test was taken as part of the admission process.
+This test is usually conducted by the university itself, so additional proof of language proficiency is only required from the embassy if no test was taken as part of the admission process.

 If proof of language proficiency is required, various tests are recognized depending on the language of instruction.
 For German-taught degree programs, the TestDaF or DSH are common.
 For English-taught programs, many universities accept the TOEFL or IELTS.
 It is important that the test is current and officially recognized.
-Those who lack sufficient language skills may be able to apply for a visa for a preparatory language course .
+Those who lack sufficient language skills may also be able to apply for a visa for a preparatory language course .

 4. What should I do if I do not meet the requirements for a student visa?